Short Term Rentals

 Deplete Our Housing Supply

-In the City and County of Santa Fe
+In the City of Santa Fe

 What’s the Problem?